qirh/ArtNavigator/README.md

  * Night mode still not implemented
  * Large Text still not implemented
  * Results per page still not implemented
- * Portuguese translation is lacking
+ * Portuguese and Hebrew translations is lacking

 ## Known Bugs
  * The annotations on the map only display one entry even if there are multiple.
  * Doesn't display well on screen sizes that aren't iPhone 7
+ * Doesn't display well in landscape
+ * Add space in App Name

 ## Features to add
 ### General
  * Full right-to-left support for Arabic/Hebrew
  * Add data for the city of Somerville and neighboring cities
- * Add data from Harvard/MIT campi
+ * Add data from Harvard/MIT campuses
 ### Map View
  * Highlight Cambridge in the map
  * highlight zip codes